+The paraphrases.
 As one might expect, the paraphrases from Lehi outnumber the quotations.
-With two exceptions (2 Ne.
-1:1b-3; Jacob 3:5b), all of the restatements which may go back to Lehi's record turn up in 1 Nephi.
-The two visions associated with Lehi's call must of course be included since Nephi has apparently recast the account from first person to third person (1 Ne.
-1:4-12, 13b-14a, 15).
-This report, as already noted, is sprinkled with direct quotations, presumably from Lehi's original narration (1:13a, 14b).
-Then follows Nephi's summary, which indicates that he is restating his father's chronicle: "And now I, Nephi, do not make a full account of the things which my father hath written, for he hath written many things which he saw in visions and in dreams" (1:16).
+With two exceptions (see 2 Nephi 1:1-3; Jacob 3:5), all of the restatements which may go back to Lehi's record turn up in 1 Nephi.
+The two visions associated with Lehi's call must of course be included since Nephi has apparently recast the account from first person to third person (see 1 Nephi 1:4-12, 13-14, 15).
+This report, as already noted, is sprinkled with direct quotations, presumably from Lehi's original narration (see 1 Nephi 1:13-14).
+Then follows Nephi's summary, which indicates that he is restating his father's chronicle: "And now I, Nephi, do not make a full account of the things which my father hath written, for he hath written many things which he saw in visions and in dreams" (1 Nephi 1:16).

-Much of chapter 2 may also depend on Lehi's narrative.30 Mixed with these lines are Lehi's own words31 as well as Nephi's observations both about his brothers' attitudes at having to leave Jerusalem (2:11-13) and about a revelation that he himself received (2:16-24).
-At the end of the summary from Lehi, Nephi concludes by saying, "And my father dwelt in a tent" (2:15).
+Much of chapter 2 may also depend on Lehi's narrative.30 Mixed with these lines are Lehi's own words31 as well as Nephi's observations both about his brothers' attitudes at having to leave Jerusalem (see 1 Nephi 2:11-13) and about a revelation that he himself received (see 1 Nephi 2:16-24).
+At the end of the summary from Lehi, Nephi concludes by saying, "And my father dwelt in a tent" (1 Nephi 2:15).

-A third important paraphrase occurs in chapter 8, summarizing the remainder of Lehi's dream and his consequent exhortation to Laman and Lemuel (8:30-33; 8:35-9:1).
-Nephi introduces this restatement by conceding that he cannot repeat "all the words of [his] father" (8:29) and closes it thus: "And all these things did my father see, and hear, and speak, as he dwelt in a tent, . . . and also a great many more things, which cannot be written upon these [small] plates" (9:1).
+A third important paraphrase occurs in chapter 8, summarizing the remainder of Lehi's dream and his consequent exhortation to Laman and Lemuel (see 1 Nephi 8:30-33; 8:35-9:1).
+Nephi introduces this restatement by conceding that he cannot repeat "all the words of [his] father" (1 Nephi 8:29) and closes it thus: "And all these things did my father see, and hear, and speak, as he dwelt in a tent, . . . and also a great many more things, which cannot be written upon these [small] plates" (1 Nephi 9:1).
 Nothing in this verse states specifically that Lehi had written down what Nephi had just recapitulated.
-But Lehi's dream and the accompanying exhortations to his family fit so well with Nephi's description of his father's written work (1:16)

-that I feel confident that all of chapter 8, except Nephi's inserted remarks, goes back to Lehi's record.
+But Lehi's dream and the accompanying exhortations to his family fit so well with Nephi's description of his father's written work (see 1 Nephi 1:16) that I feel confident that all of chapter 8, except Nephi's inserted remarks, goes back to Lehi's record.